-Northeast India is an unexplored paradise and it’s a hottest addition to the list of offbeat places.
+Northeast India is an unexplored paradise and it’s the hottest addition to the list of offbeat places.
 Known as the ‘Seven Sisters’, the Northeastern frontiers of India is a treasure chest of culture, heritage, history, traditions, natural beauty, adventures and soulful experiences.

 I recently spent some time in Meghalaya, Manipur and Nagaland and I should say it is one of the most beautiful places I had seen in this country so far.
 The entire Northeast is like a different land because of their unfamiliar lifestyle.
 This uniqueness makes the place even more intriguing.
-The term ‘Northeast India’ is collectively used for geo-political reasons, but culturally and ethnically every state is different.
+The term ‘Northeast India’ is collectively used for geopolitical reasons, but culturally and ethnically every state is different.
 Thus, you possibly cannot visit all the 8 states at one go (unless that’s your plan).
 But before planning a trip to the region, you must keep a few things in mind.
 Based on my trip, I have addressed the most frequently asked questions here.

 FAQ’s on backpacking across Northeast(NE) India

 What states of India come under Northeast India?

 Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
 All these 7 states put together are called as “Seven Sisters”.
 Assam and Meghalaya are the most popular ones among the tourists followed by Arunachal Pradesh and Nagaland

 When should one go to NE and What’s the weather like?